 We head out to the floating villages and Tonle Sap, the largest lake in Southeast Asia.
 The villages are along the edges of the river and stretch most of the way up to the lake.
 The individual houses are built on about 3 stories worth of bamboo stilts as during the wet season the river swells to that extent and the only mode of transport that can be used is boat, even to travel between the houses, but in July the land between them is still dry.
 It was an enjoyable trip and the fresh breeze was very welcome after the mugginess of the temple compounds.

 On my last day, I decided to do something a bit different and definitely a lot of fun.
 Quad bike riding!
 For hours I hurtled around the Siem Reap country side happily trailing after my guide who was on a normal dirt bike.
 I got soaked, I was covered in mud and I loved every moment of it.
 This was the Cambodia that I was hoping to be able to see, rice paddies, tiny villages, farms, the real Cambodia.

 Khmer cuisine bears a slight resemblance to Thai food, lots of vegetables and curries.
 Fish is a staple.
 Head to Touich for good food and amazing service.
-Viroth’s Restaurant is another favorite.
+Viroth’s Restaurant is another favourite.
 It is a trendy restaurant that offers traditional Khmer cuisine.